openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ----------
   Most users have a 0 for this field.
 Set to 1 if the user is a staff member of **edX**, with corresponding elevated privileges that cut across courses.
-  It does not indicate that the person is a member of the course staff for any given course.
+  It does not indicate that the person is a member of the course team for any given course.

   Generally, users with this flag set to 1 are either edX program managers responsible for course delivery, or edX developers who need access for testing and debugging purposes.
-Users who have ``is_staff`` = 1 have instructor privileges on all courses and can see additional debug information on the Instructor tab.
+Users who have ``is_staff`` = 1 have Admin privileges on all courses and can see additional debug information on the Instructor Dashboard.

 .. note::
      This designation has no bearing on a user's role in the discussion